centreon/centreon-archived/doc/en/migration/nagiostocentreon.rst

 =====

 On a fresh Centreon server the default poller is named "Central".
-If you rename it or if you want to link this Nagios configuration to a predifined poller you have to change the poller name on line 65::
+If you rename it or if you want to link this Nagios configuration to a predefined poller you have to change the poller name on line 65::

   my $default_poller = "Central";